 - Investment – While anyone can download the app and watch videos, an account needs to be made to follow friends or popular creators.
 In doing so, their feed becomes more customized to the viewers’ preferences, keeping them hooked on the content.
 For creators, the content they create allows them to build a reputation and fan base on the platform, which will make them a lot more likely to continue using TikTok.

-The acquisition loop model is still relatively new, so it will continue to evolve and become more refined as marketers learn and test.
-As of now, there seem to be two areas for loops to have the biggest impact.
+The growth loop model is still relatively new, so it will continue to evolve and become more refined as marketers learn and test.
+As of now, there seem to be three areas for loops to have the biggest impact.

 - Businesses where the output is User Generated Content.
 As we’ve seen with the rise of social media, people have an innate desire for social rewards and connectedness.
 If you invest time to create something, you’re going to want to be rewarded for your effort somehow, meaning you’re going to want to share your creation.
 This ensures that for each new user your product gains, the more people will see their output, thus restarting the loop.